 If you are a motorist in Washington State, you are required to have auto insurance.
-But, there’s an optional extension called Personal Injury Protection (“PIP”) that you can add on.
-And, it’s possible you already have PIP, whether or not you realize it.
+But there’s an optional extension called Personal Injury Protection (“PIP”) that you can add on.
+And it’s possible you already have PIP, whether or not you realize it.
 PIP provides valuable benefits to policyholders for relatively few dollars per month.

 Let’s look at bit closer at what this useful protection can do for you in the unfortunate event of an accident.

-PIP is an add-on to your car insurance policy that will cover your medical costs after an auto accident, whether or not you’re at fault.
+PIP is an add-on to your car insurance policy that will cover your immediate medical costs after an auto accident, whether or not you’re at fault.

 The benefit is that you have quick access to funds from your own insurance company to pay for doctor and hospital care, without having to wait for the other driver’s insurance policy to kick in.
-There are also no deductibles or copays to worry about when it comes to PIP.
+Even better, there are no deductibles or copays to worry about when it comes to PIP.

 PIP is applied after any medical insurance you have.
 This means your out-of-pocket costs are going to be reduced even further.

 Currently, there are 15 states in the country that require motorists to have PIP, but Washington is not one of them.
 But all insurance carriers offer PIP to motorists.
 If you choose to decline it, you must do so in writing.
 Otherwise, your insurance carrier will add it to your policy and charge you for it.
 In fact, it’s quite possible that you already have (and are paying for) PIP if you don’t remember taking this step!

 The simplest way to know if you have PIP insurance is to pull out a copy of your auto insurance policy declarations page.
 If you see a line item called “Personal Injury Protection,” you’ll know you have it.
 Still not sure?
 Give your insurance agent a ring.